bhadmus/SeamlessHR/README.md

 to run it with a browser

 Either of these would run the entire tests and also generate a report.

+## Pipeline Config

+Added to the project is a pipeline config that runs the code in the pipeline.
+The report is stored as an artefact named `test-report`

 ## Contact